efixler/scrape/envflags/README.md

 # envflags

 ## Description
-`envflags` aims to make command line and configuration a little easier.
+`envflags` aims to make command line and environment configuration a little easier.
 - Back command line flags up wih environment variables and defaults
 - Use any standard or custom type as a flag/config value
 - Meant to work hand-in-hand with `flag`
-- Built-in support for all `flags` supported types with some useful extras like `slog.Level` control.
+- Built-in support for all `flag` supported types with some useful extras like `slog.Level` control
-- Easy to add support for custom types with a few lines of code.
+- Easy to add support for custom types with a few lines of code
+- Include enviroment variable names in usage

 ## Quickstart